 Like with my pumpkin chocolate chip muffins, this recipe calls for cinnamon baking chips (Hershey’s brand).
 Leave them out if you want, but add chocolate chips in their place.
 (But I highly recommend the cinnamon chips!)
+You can find them online here.

 Another optional ingredient is dark chocolate balsamic vinegar.
 You can find this on Amazon or at a specialty store.
 I bought mine at a Charlotte store called Pour Olive.
 It basically acts as another extract.